 The tankfull probe is designed to fit into either 3/4" or 2" NPT bungs.
 The tankfull is failsafe in that a broken cable connection will stop the pump.
+Using HAND mode will bypass the failsafe and allow the motor to run regardless of a broken tankfull probe.
 A damaged tankfull float may be replaced by marking and removing the stop collar.
 The float magnet is located at the top of the float.